Jmartimus/budgety/README.md

 - Users can create an account, log in, log out, and have all of their user info saved to their account.

 ## 🏗️ Basic CRUD Capabilities for Income and Expenses
-- Users can create, read, update, and delete income entries.
-- Users can create, read, update, and delete expense entries.
+- Users can create, read, update, and delete income and expense entries.

 ## 💾 Save User's Budget and Persist Data to Backend
 - MongoDB and Mongoose are playing a large role in this feature.